OnionIoT/Onion-Docs/Omega2/Projects/oled/twitter-feed.md

 We'll need to create a Twitter Application in order to be able to use Twitter's APIs to grab Tweets.
 Specifically, our code needs an API Key and API Secret in order to authenticate with Twitter before we can use the APIs:

 1. Head over to https://apps.twitter.com and sign in with your Twitter handle
   ![twitter apps splash screen](./img/twitter-feed-screenshot-0.png)
 1. Fill in the form details for your application.
 It doesn't really matter what you type in, but a solid name and description goes a long way when you come back to a project after months away from it.
   ![twitter apps create app](./img/twitter-feed-screenshot-1.png)
 1. Read and agree to the Twitter Developer Agreement and hit Create your Twitter application.
   ![twitter apps create app part 2](./img/twitter-feed-screenshot-2.png)
   > Note that your Twitter account must have an associated mobile phone number before Twitter will allow you to create an application!

 1. Your Application is now created!
   ![twitter app created](./img/twitter-feed-screenshot-3.png)
 1. Head over to the **Keys and Access Tokens** tab to grab the info we need
   ![twitter app keys](./img/twitter-feed-screenshot-4.png)

+  // TODO: the photo needs to be edited to circle the Consumer Key and Consumer secret

 #### 5. Setup and Run the Code